Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-Based on these requirements, we introduce DIG (Discrepancy Interval Generation), an algorithm that generates \emph{intervals of discrepancies}, explanations that describe the discrepancy areas relevant for a prediction.
-These intervals are searched for a pool of classifiers along \emph{counterfactual segments} between points of the training set (See Figure~\ref{fig:algo}).
+Based on these conclusions, we therefore introduce a new algorithm, named DIG (Discrepancy Interval Generation).
+DIG generates \emph{intervals of discrepancies}, explanations to describe the discrepancy areas relevant for a prediction.
+These intervals are searched along \emph{counterfactual segments}, i.e. segments between points of the training set (See Figure~\ref{fig:algo}).
+Formulating the discrepancy explanations as counterfactual explanations~\cite{wachter2017} helps to satisfy the actionability requirement (Req.
+2, \emph{Grounded and Actionable explanations}), as it allows to clearly delimit the areas where predictions change.
+An example of the expected discrepancy explanation in a fictional 2-d case is:

+\begin{displayquote} "A female customer with age 38 has her loan application automatically denied by the model deployed in production by a bank.
+However, the data scientist responsible for this model should be careful, because $\epsilon$-comparable classifiers are \textbf{disagreeing} for this prediction.
+The disagreement \textbf{ranges for women between ages 37 and 40}." \end{displayquote}